-Join a support or educational group: Many people find it very reassuring to talk to other people who are in a similar situation and facing the same challenges.
+Join a support or educational group: You might find it reassuring to talk to other people with cancer who are facing similar challenges.
 Many cancer support centres have activities and groups where you can meet other people affected by cancer.